hyperledger-labs/fabric-opssc/README.md

 ## Changes

-## v0.3.0 (Oct.
+### v0.3.0 (Oct.
 27, 2022)

-- Add a voting config option for chaincode_ops - ([Detail](./docs/VotingConfigOption.md))
+- Add a voting config option for chaincode-ops - ([Detail](./docs/VotingConfigOption.md))
   - This allows OpsSC users to configure the maximum number of malicious organizations (`f`) in the voting process
-  - This config option is not yet supported for channel_ops
+  - This config option is not yet supported for channel-ops
-- Add a function to update channel type and introduce `disable` channel type to channel_ops
+- Add a function to update channel type and introduce `disable` channel type to channel-ops
 - Support both Hyperledger Fabric v2.4 and v2.2 series (Out of scope: v2.3)
 - Other minor improvements

 ### v0.2.0 (Oct.
 5, 2021)

-- Support chaincode deployment with private data for chaincode_ops
+- Support chaincode deployment with private data for chaincode-ops
-- Enhance voting functions for chaincode_ops - ([Design memo](./docs/design#design-of-state-transitions-for-operational-proposals-in-opssc))
+- Enhance voting functions for chaincode-ops - ([Design memo](./docs/design#design-of-state-transitions-for-operational-proposals-in-opssc))
 - Support both Hyperledger Fabric v2.3 and v2.2 series
 - Support system configurations when there are multiple peers in an organization

 ### v0.1.0 (Jan.
 9, 2021)

 - The initial version of Operations Smart Contract (OpsSC) for Hyperledger Fabric v2.x
-  - Support chaincode operations (chaincode_ops): Streamline chaincode deployment with chaincode new lifecycle introduced from v2.x
+  - Support chaincode operations (chaincode-ops): Streamline chaincode deployment with chaincode new lifecycle introduced from v2.x.
-  - Support channel operations (channel_ops): Streamline channel configuration updates across multiple organizations (e.g., creating a channel, adding an organization, adding an orderer etc.)
+  - Support channel operations (channel-ops): Streamline channel configuration updates across multiple organizations (e.g., creating a channel, adding an organization, adding an orderer etc.)

 ## Authors